 Australia’s Defense Department Bans WeChat, China’s Popular Instant Messaging Platform

-In a further rebuff of WeChat, China’s popular instant messaging and social media platform, Australia’s defense department has banned its staff from using the app on their work phones, according to a March 11 report by The Australian Financial Review.
+In another blow to WeChat, China’s popular instant messaging and social media platform, Australia’s defense department has banned its staff from using the app on their work phones, according to a March 11 report by The Australian Financial Review.

 In an Amnesty International report on the privacy protections of commonly used messaging apps around the world, WeChat scored 0.

-Citing a cyber security expert with connections to the Australian government, the Australian Financial Review said officials were concerned about the vulnerability of user data on the app.
+Citing a cybersecurity expert with connections to the Australian government, the Financial Review said officials were concerned about the vulnerability of user data on the app.

-“The understanding is that applications like WeChat have a higher ability to aggregate and monitor data,” said the unnamed source.
+“The understanding is that applications like WeChat have a higher ability to aggregate and monitor data,” the unnamed source told the newspaper.
 “They [Defense] would be very nervous about software being loaded onto a device which could then access a secure military network.”

 WeChat works closely with the Chinese regime to censor content that it dislikes.
 In several documented cases, Chinese and non-Chinese citizens have been punished for posting messages the state disapproves of, including Taiwanese activist Lee Ming-che, who was recently sentenced to prison for spreading pro-democracy messages via WeChat and other social media platforms to a mainland Chinese audience.
-This was despite the fact that Lee had sent those messages from outside of China.
+This was in spite of the fact that Lee had sent those messages from outside of China

-In December 2017, India’s defense ministry similarly issued a list of over 40 Chinese-developed smartphone apps, including WeChat, that were considered “spyware,” requesting all security personnel to remove those apps from their phones.
-“Use of these apps by our force personnel can be detrimental to data security having implications on the force and national security,” the notice said, according to The Indian Express.
+In December 2017, India’s defense ministry similarly issued a list of more than 40 Chinese-developed smartphone apps, including WeChat, that were considered “spyware,” requesting that all security personnel remove those apps from their phones.
+“Use of these apps by our force personnel can be detrimental to data security, having implications on the force and national security,” the notice said, according to The Indian Express.

-And in May 2017, Russia also blocked WeChat, on grounds that the company violated a Russian regulation for foreign tech firms to store personal data of Russian users in Russia, according to a report by South China Morning Post.
+And in May 2017, Russia also blocked WeChat, on grounds that the company violated a Russian regulation that foreign tech firms must store personal data of Russian users in Russia, according to a report by South China Morning Post.

 U.S. lawmakers have also proposed a bill that would ban government agencies from procuring contracts with Huawei and ZTE.